 You also can't claim against your income protection insurance if you're pregnant, lose your job or are stood down.

-This period is the amount of time you have to be out of work before you start receiving benefits.

-The waiting period is generally between 14 days and two years.
+This period is the amount of time you must be out of work before you start receiving benefits, which is generally between 30 days and two years.

 The longer the waiting period, the less you will generally pay for the policy.

 When it comes to waiting periods, things like the amount of sick leave and annual leave you have available and the amount of savings you have in the bank will help you work out whether you can accept the waiting period on offer.